A New Canadian Icon in Space

 The Shuttle Remote Manipulator System (SRMS, or Canadarm), a series of robotic arms that were used on NASA’s Space Shuttles to capture and deploy payloads, flew on 90 Shuttle missions between 1981 and 2011.

-In 2020, NASA will launch the James Webb Space Telescope (JWST), an ambitious 6.5m space telescope that will provide unparalleled views of the Universe at infrared wavelengths.
+In late 2021, NASA launched the James Webb Space Telescope (JWST), an ambitious 6.5m space telescope that will provide unparalleled views of the Universe at infrared wavelengths.
 JWST, a collaboration between NASA, ESA and the CSA, includes key Canadian hardware contributions — namely its guidance system and an infrared imaging spectrograph (FGS/NIRISS).